top of page

 Pediatric occupational therapy supports babies and children in developing the skills they need to participate in everyday life, such as feeding, moving, and playing.
 For infants, this often includes support with early motor development, oral motor skills, feeding challenges, sensory regulation, and reaching developmental milestones.

-I offer in-home sessions throughout Ventura County and it's surrounding areas, bringing care directly to you.
+We offer in-home sessions throughout Ventura County and it's surrounding areas, bringing care directly to you.
 Supporting your baby in their natural environment allows for baby to feel safe, while giving parents the ease and comfort of staying home during this precious (and often busy) time!

 Sessions are typically 60 minutes, allowing plenty of time for thorough assessment, hands-on support, and meaningful caregiver education.